php-usergroup-dresden/phpdd.org/src/Contents/2018/Sponsorships.md

     - our Twitter & Facebook campaigns
     - one of the workshop rooms (the room will carry your company name)
 - You will be mentioned in all press publications
+- You will be introduced with an exclusive 1 minute slot in the opening words by the organizers
-- You will get a 15 minutes Sponsor-Talk-Slot after the keynote at the beginning of the conference
+- You will get a 5 minutes Sponsor-Talk-Slot after the keynote at the beginning of the conference
+- You will be mentioned in all official e-mails to attendees

 <a name="gold"></a>
 ## GOLD SPONSORSHIP - € 3,000